neumino/neumino.github.io/movies.md

 Rachel Watson, an alcoholic who divorced her husband Tom after she caught him cheating on her, takes the train to work daily.
 She fantasizes about the relationship of her neighbours, Scott and Megan Hipwell, during her commute.
 That all changes when she witnesses something from the train window and Megan is missing, presumed dead.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="http://www.youtube.com/embed/-CKPj4O5_9s?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"></iframe>

-### The Birth of a Nation
-*Released on 2016-10-07, vote average 6.79*

-Nat Turner, a former slave in America, leads a liberation movement in 1831 to free African-Americans in Virgina that results in a violent retaliation from whites.

 ### Masterminds